pdxiv/LuaScott/Adventure Editor Manual.md

-What section of the data base do you want to insert into:
+What section of the database do you want to insert into:
 Actions, Verbs or Nouns
 Type: A, V, N or - ?
 N